-- Inform families if making a Childline report is necessary.
-Make the report with family present, if possible. - Assist families with resources to address identified safety needs at school and at home.
-Validate the challenge and offer contact information for Philadelphia Family Voices (484-228-1229) as a resource for system navigation. - " "It can be really tough, but you're not alone.
+- Inform families of Childline report necessity, making it with family present if possible. - → Assist families with resources to address identified safety needs at school and at home.
+Validate the challenge and offer contact information for Philadelphia Family Voices (484-228-1229) as a resource for system navigation. - "It can be really tough, but you're not alone.
 Here's the number for an organization of parents and caregivers like yourself, who understand and would like to help."